 Choose a good time of day when the child is relaxed and attentive.

 It doesn’t have to be a long call and a big deal – it’s fine to do short calls.
+A few minutes here and there is great for some kids.
 On the other hand, it’s also fine to have long calls.
 I know one family in Seattle where the grandmother in China “comes for breakfast” every day (before grandma turns in for the night.)
 She “sits at the table” with them, and chats as the parents get ready for the day.

 Before the call, gather anything you’ll want to use during the call: books, instruments, and show & tell items so that no one has to step away from the computer during the call – that might cause the child to lose interest.